-The plant is a mass of slender, succulent green stems creeping off in all directions and able to climb using aerial roots, these arising at nodes along the length.
-Individual stems are up to 6 m ( 20 ft) long, jointed and Y-shaped in cross-section with three wings, the margins of which are wavy and armed with clusters of small, sharp spines.
+The plant is a mass of slender, succulent green stems creeping off in all directions and able to climb using aerial roots arising at nodes along the length.
+Individual stems are up to 6 m (20 ft) long, jointed and Y-shaped in cross-section with three wings, the margins of which are wavy and armed with clusters of small, sharp spines.

-Flowering is induced by long days, with the flowers opening at night in summer through to early autumn to be pollinated by bats and nocturnal insects.
-They emerge as solitary flower buds, borne on the wings of the stems, then grow to become very large flowers, up to 20 cm (8 in) across when fully open, with ivory-white insides, yellow-green outsides and give off a strong and sweet fragrance.
+Flowering is induced by long days, with the flowers opening at night in summer, through to early autumn to be pollinated by bats and nocturnal insects.
+They emerge as solitary flower buds, borne on the wings of the stems, then grow to become very large flowers, up to 20 cm (8 in) across when fully open.
+They have ivory-white insides, yellow-green outsides and give off a sweet fragrance.
 Opening only once, they close by morning but with new flowers opening most nights over a long blooming period.

 The fertilized flowers are followed by green-skinned, oval-shaped fruit with fleshy scales.
 As the fruit ripens, the skin becomes deep pink or red, as does the bottom half of the fleshy scales, the tips remaining green.
 When fully ripe, they range from 10 to 15 cm (4 to 6 in) in length and 300 to 600 gm (0.7 to 1.3 lbs) in weight.
 Beneath the skin is soft, juicy, white or burgundy pulp (depending on the variety) studded with tiny black seed.